 This type of person is also hardly ever open, honest, and forthright with you about the happenings in their past.
 And while they certainly don't need to divulge every single detail about their relationship history and life story, it's important to keep in mind that having a strong relationship means that you and your partner openly share with one another and get to know each other on a deeper level.
 However, if they choose to keep you completely in the dark about key details of their past, this can be a sign that they are emotionally cut off since they're refusing to let you know more about their life.
 When a person chooses to be a closed book, it's a major warning sign.

-Further, if they don't open up but you find out they've never been in a serious or committed relationship, take that as a warning sign.
-"They're scared of intimacy," says licensed couples therapist Brooke Sprowl.
+Further, if they don't open up and you find out they've never been in a serious or committed relationship, take that as a warning sign.
+This combination could indicate that they're scared of intimacy, notes licensed couples therapist Brooke Sprowl.

 They Often Resort to Sarcasm